Academic Calendar

 Students must complete a minimum of 3 credit hours of Advanced Technology Topics and 3 credit hours Research Topics History Theory courses.

-Students may choose to take electives courses to replace the additional 6 credits of Advanced Technology Topics and Research Topics: History Theory Courses.
+Students may choose to take a combination of electives and topic courses to replace the additional 6 credits of Advanced Technology Topics and Research Topics: History Theory Courses.

 Registration Information